-Built To Last
+Built to Last

 Our proven institutional design can withstand the rigors of the classroom environment.
-It features an extra-sturdy chassis and double-wall damper on the inside; scuff resistant finishes and tamper prevention features on the outside.
+It features an extra-sturdy chassis and double-wall damper on the inside; scuffresistant finishes and tamper prevention features on the outside.
 In fact, many units installed over 30 years ago continue to provide quiet, reliable classroom comfort.

-MicroTech Control For Superior Performance, Easy Integration
+MicroTech Control for Superior Performance, Easy Integration

 Daikin Applied unit ventilators can be equipped with MicroTech unit controllers for superior performance.
-Factory integrated and tested controller, sensor, actuator, and unit options promote quick, reliable start-up and minimize costly field commissioning.
+Factory integrated and tested controller, sensor, actuator and unit options promote quick, reliable start-up and minimize costly field commissioning.
 MicroTech controls provide easy, low-cost integration into most building automation systems.
-Daikin Applied's MicroTech UV controller has on-board BACnet communications, with optional LonTalk®, allowing users to communicate control and monitoring information to your BAS, without the need for costly gateways.
+MicroTech controls have on-board BACnet[®] communication, with optional LONTALK[®] to communicate control and monitoring information to your BAS, without the need for costly gateways.